OSGeo/OSGeoLive-doc/en/quickstart/marble_quickstart.rst

 * Click on a city name (cursor becomes a pointing hand), within the info center select the Wikipedia tab and read about the place

-* In the bottom-left corner of the program window there is a subtle tab called "Map View".
+* In the bottom-left corner of the program window there is a button called "Map View".
 Click on it.

 * Select another map (e.g. 'Precipitation (July)')

 * Explore some more ...

-See the `Marble homepage <http://edu.kde.org/marble/>`_ for more help.
+See the `Marble homepage <http://marble.kde.org/>`_ for more help.